Hammer toe is a deformity of the toe. The end of the toe is bent downward.

 - The surgery often involves cutting or moving tendons and ligaments.

-- Sometimes, the bones on each side of the joint need to be connected (fused) together.
+- Sometimes, the bones on each side of the joint need to be removed or connected (fused) together.

 Most of the time, you will go home on the same day as the surgery.
 You may be able to put weight on your heel to walk around during the recovery period.
+However, you will not be able to push off or bend your toes in normal walking for a while.
 The toe may still be stiff after surgery, and it may be shorter.

 If the condition is treated early, you can often avoid surgery.
 Treatment will reduce pain and walking problems.

 If you have hammer toe, call your provider:

 - If you develop thick blisters or corns on your toes

 - If you develop sores over your toes that becomes red and swollen

 - If you have difficulty walking or fitting into shoes comfortably